 I have studied and received training in both classical and contemporary therapeutic modalities, including existential humanistic; awareness or mindfulness and insight (Buddhist) approaches; somatic body-centered; relational and depth psychology; psychoanalytic; Langian (R.D.
 Laing); and positive psychology.

-Along with maintaining a private practice for over eight years, I am co-author of the book Post-Traumatic Stress Disorder, (2012).
+Along with maintaining a private practice for over ten years, I am co-author of the book Post-Traumatic Stress Disorder, (2012).
 In the past, I completed a practicum as a mental health clinician with the Ministry of Children and Family Development in the eating disorders program.
 In addition, I have created online transformative learning programs, and facilitated non-sectarian Buddhist inspired mindfulness-based groups and retreats.

 I currently serve as adjunct faculty at Saybrook University in San Francisco, California within the School of Clinical Psychology, where I co-developed and was co-Director of The Complex Trauma and Healing Processes Certificate Program.
 In addition, I have taught the course on The life and Contributions of Alan Watts and served on the Alan Watts Scholarship Fund committee.

 Professional Memberships & Associations